Content available in: العربية (Arabic)

 Chickens are usually kept in flocks or group housing cage systems, not as individual birds.
-Yet, better and more efficient production figures with lower excretion, should be possible when birds are fed according to their individual needs.
-Precision feeding seems the answer and is not unreal, according to Professor Laura Star.
+Yet, better and more efficient production figures with lower excretion should be possible when birds are fed according to their individual needs.
+Precision feeding seems to be the answer and is not unreal, according to Professor Laura Star.
 Practical solutions are underway.

 Split feeding in place